yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 - Distributed Autonomous Robotic Systems (DARS)

 ## Mentoring Activities
+I am passionate about mentoring students and partnering with them to tackle real-world challenges.
+Below is a brief introduction to the talented mentees I have the privilege of guiding:
 - [Ian Gao](https://www.linkedin.com/in/ian-gao-978667162/), Bachelor Research Project.
 Now at UNC Chaphill as an undergraduate.
 - [Siwon Jo](https://www.linkedin.com/in/siwonjo), Bachelor Research Project.

 ## Conference Volunteer
 - 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
 - 2025 International Conference on Unmanned Aircraft Systems (ICUAS)

+Finally, this is my little [playground](https://yupengyanguncc.github.io/Research/)!